 At this point, I have no idea what we are going to do if we are unable to nab an appointment quick enough on Sunday night.
 Especially since we have to renew our visas very soon but can’t do it until we transfer our dossier to our new préfecture.

-So far, we have had to deal with 3 préfectures because we have lived in 3 French cities, Marseille prefecture, Toulon prefecture and now Montpellier prefecture.
-Montpellier is by far the worst so far mainly because of their defunct appointment system that only allows appointments 3 weeks in advance that fill up fast.
+So far, we have had to deal with three préfectures because we have lived in 3 French cities, Marseille prefecture, Toulon prefecture and now Montpellier prefecture.
+Montpellier is by far the worst so far, mainly because of their defunct appointment system that only allows appointments three weeks in advance that fill up fast.

 To be continued……….

-Well we managed to get an appointment but it was very strange.
-As the woman at the préfecture instructed us to do, we logged on to their website just before midnight on sunday night.
+Well, we managed to get an appointment, but it was bizarre.
+As the woman at the préfecture instructed us to do, we logged on to their website just before midnight on Sunday night.
 There were three of us trying to make an appointment, me, Blake and one of my sons.
 Each of us sat in front of the computer pressing the “schedule an appointment” button.
-Each time we pressed the button, we were greeted with the same message “no more available times”.
+Each time we pressed the button, a message popped up “no more available times.”

-Then at one minute past midnight a calendar opened up and we saw about 30 spots on the calendar open up.
+Then at one minute past midnight, a calendar opened up, and we saw about 30 spots on the calendar open up.
 I quickly selected a time and waited.
 The little hourglass turned and turned until we got a 503 message.
-If you are unfamiliar with a 503 error message when viewing a site, it basically means “The server is currently unable to handle the request due to a temporary overloading or maintenance of the server”.
+If you are unfamiliar with a 503 error message when viewing a site, it means “The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.”
 The server was getting overloaded by probably hundreds of people trying to get those 30 spots.